grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   # CLI flag: -ingester.ring.token-generation-strategy
   [token_generation_strategy: <string> | default = "random"]

+  # (experimental) True if ingesters should perform the token generator's
+  # CanJoin check before joining the ring.
+This check is token generator's
+  # implementation-specific.
+  # CLI flag: -ingester.ring.token-generation-can-join-check-enabled
+  [token_generation_can_join_check_enabled: <boolean> | default = false]

   # (experimental) Comma-separated list of zones in which spread minimizing
   # strategy is used for token generation.
 This value must include all zones in
   # which ingesters are deployed, and must not change over time.
 This